Women’s suffrage

 The 1902 Act also gave women the right to be elected to the Australian Parliament.
 In which year were the first women elected to the Australian Parliament?

 On 12 June 1902 the Bill became law.
-Women in Australia over the age of 21 could now vote in federal elections and stand for election in the Australian Parliament.
-Although this was an important step, many non-European residents and most Aboriginal and Torres Strait Islander peoples still weren’t allowed to vote in federal elections.
+Women in Australia over the age of 21 could now vote in national elections and stand for election in the Australian Parliament.
+Although this was an important step, many non-European residents and most First Nations peoples still weren’t allowed to vote in national elections.
+First Nations men and women only gained the right to vote in national elections in 1962 after an amendment to the Commonwealth Electoral Act.

 ‘I see no reason in the world why we should continue to impose laws which have to be obeyed by the women of the community without giving them some voice in the election of the members who make those laws.’